fireduck64/eth2stake/README.md

 I could have some of this very wrong.
 This is what I am doing, but it might not be right.

 You might lose funds or be slashed or be made fun of on the interwebs.

+I tell people what to do with their crypto all the damn time and I've never written a disclaimer like this.
+Pay attention to it.

 ## INSTRUCTIONS